SorayuthJapanya/SorayuthJapanya/README.md

 I've been learning code, for 3 years

-* 🌍  I'm based in Bangkok
+* 🌍  I'm based in Chiang Mai
 * 🧠  I'm learning A Full-Stack Development

 ### Skills